-Comment on Mortgageability
+Comment on Mortgagea bility

-The property forms suitabl mortgage provider. e security for mortgage purposes subject to the specific lending criteria o f any
+The property forms suitable mortgage provider. le security for mortgage purposes subject to the specific lending criteria o f any

 Valuations

-Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?
-L 155,000 £ 160,000 Tyes XI
+Market value in present con Market value on completion Insurance reinstatement va (to include the cost of total it Is a reinspection necessary of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 250,000 £ 205,000

 Buy To Let Cases

-month Short Assured Tenar • £
+What is the reasonable rangementh Short Assured Tenar ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £

-is the property in an area w here there is a steady demand for rented accommodation of this type? ∐ Yes ∐ No
+Is the property in an area w here there is a steady demand for rented accommodation of this type?
+Yes No

 Declaration

-Signed Security Print Code [510894 = 6338 ] Electronically signed by:-
+Signed Security Print Code [513238 = 8096 ] Electronically signed by:-

-Surveyor's name Alex Lamb
+Surveyor's name Aaron Porteous

-Professional qualifications BSC MRICS
+Professional qualifications MA (Hons) MRICS

-Company name J & E Shepherd
+Company name J&E Shepherd

-Address 12 Atholl Crescent, Edinburgh, EH3 8HA
+Address 12 Atholl Crescent, Edinburgh, EH3 8HE

 Telephone 0131 225 1234

-Fax
+Fax 21st March 2025

-Report date 15th January 2025
+Report date 31st March 2025